PrimeTimeTran/next-blog/data/blog/closure.md

 ---
-title: 'Closures: A Real World Usecase'
+title: 'System Design: Build a auditing solution for collecting metadata on users of your system.'
 date: '2025-04-20'
-tags: ['']
+tags: ['System Design']
 draft: false
 summary: "Create an auditing system for enterprise applications which tracks user requests, resources touched & action taken.
 Reuse logic by leveraging hooks so that code is clean & concise.
 By utilizing middlewares, events & closures we're able to capture the details of requests on all our resources without duplicating code."
 bibliography: references-data.bib